-If you have a hacky sack lying around, then you’ve probably practiced juggling with it a few times.
+If you have a hacky sack lying around, you’ve probably practiced juggling it a few times.
 And one day, you may have noticed that juggling a hacky sack is remarkably similar to juggling a soccer ball!

 Now, you may be wondering – does hacky sack help with soccer?
 And if it does, how does it compare to juggling a regular soccer ball?

 So Does A Hacky Sack Help With Soccer Technique?